PrajwalGurumurthy/prajwalgurumurthy.github.io/_posts/2016-11-10-SlicingDicing.md

 C20P1   : C20 is in the hash range, processes the C20P1 event and glues the update in C20.
 C1P2    : C1 is in the hash range, processes the C1P2 event and glues the update in C1.
 C1P3    : C1 is in the hash range, processes the C1P3 event and glues the update in C1.

-<b>[Note the updates C1P3 is applied only after C1P2 making sure that C1 is in consitent state]</b>
+[Note the updates C1P3 is applied only after C1P2 making sure that C1 is in consitent state]

 C20P2   : C20 is in the hash range, processes the C20P2 event and glues the update in C20.
-C40P1   : C40 is in not the hash range,
-C30P2   : C30 is in the hash range, processes the C30P2 event and glues the update in C30.
+C40P1   : C40 is in not the hash range, Drops this event.[This will be processed by any one of the other gluer instances] C30P2   : C30 is in the hash range, processes the C30P2 event and glues the update in C30.
 C30P3   : C30 is in the hash range, processes the C30P3 event and glues the update in C30.
 C1P4    : C1 is in the hash range, processes the C1P4 event and glues the update in C1.